ucb-bar/stac-top/docs/test_plan.md

   in the signal path.
 RC-debouncing is not a viable option, as we don't want to add a large capacitance to these nets.

+We believe the analog mux approach is best in terms of having proper grounding and return paths, while not requiring us to design a custom breakout board for the QSPI peripherals.

 We aren't currently sure how often we'll need to swap between PSRAM/flash chips;
 this will depend on bringup/debugging progress.
-The breakout board solution will make it easy to swap boards whenever we need to do so.
+The analog mux solution will make it easy to swap peripherals whenever we need to do so.

 ### Serial TileLink